Timișoara Traian Vuia International Airport: After 1989: Extension and modernization works

 The 1989 Revolution brought a major change for Timișoara Airport.
 The gradual economic liberalization and the commencement of some external flights, towards the West, opened new opportunities both for the population in the area and the foreign investors.
-Between 1993–1995, major repairs were made to the runway.
+Between 1993 and 1995, major repairs were made to the runway.
 In 1998, the storage hall for cargo and express courier services was inaugurated, Timișoara Airport thus becoming a freight transport hub.

-Between 2000–2001, major repairs were carried out to the movement surfaces (runway, apron and taxiway) and the lighting system.
+Between 2000 and 2001, major repairs were carried out to the movement surfaces (runway, apron and taxiway) and the lighting system.
 The domestic terminal was modernized in 2002, and the transit terminal was inaugurated on 19 May 2003, the airport becoming an air hub, connecting important cities in Romania with cities in Italy and Germany.
-In November 2003, however, TAROM ceased its route from Bucharest to New York via Timișoara.
+In November 2003, however, TAROM ended its route from Bucharest to New York via Timișoara.
 The international terminal was expanded and modernized in 2004.
-Between 2005–2009, a third runway was built, and the apron was expanded by about 30%.
-Between 2007–2008, works were carried out to extend the terminal for domestic and international flights, the airport area increasing by 30%.
-A new terminal for external arrivals was built between 2019–2021, replacing the old arrivals terminal.
+Between 2005 and 2009, a third runway was built, and the apron was expanded by about 30%.
+Between 2007 and 2008, works were carried out to extend the terminal for domestic and international flights, the airport area increasing by 30%.

 In 2017, Timișoara International Airport became the first Romanian airport to be certified by the European Aviation Safety Agency.

+In 2021, the county road 609D that connects the ring road to the airport was widened to four lanes to make traffic free-flowing.

+In July 2021, a new external arrivals terminal was inaugurated, followed by a new departures terminal, in March 2024.
+The general objective of the project was the development of the transport infrastructure of Timișoara International Airport, to support a flow of about three million passengers per year.

 Future developments

-The airport administration plans to build, in the extension of the external arrivals terminal inaugurated in 2021, an external departures terminal with an area of 12,000 m2; the terminal is scheduled to be completed by 2023, when Timișoara will hold the title of European Capital of Culture.
-The capacity of the terminal will increase by 150% as 10 new boarding gates, 20 check-ins and 10 document checkpoints will be built.
-Alongside there will be six new security checkpoints, shopping and catering facilities.
-The general objective of the project is the development of the transport infrastructure of Timișoara International Airport, to support a flow of about three million passengers per year.
-The county road 609D that connects the ring road to the airport will be widened to four lanes to make traffic free-flowing.
-An 8-kilometer road connecting the Timișoara Airport and A1 will also be built to shorten the distance between the airport and the motorway and reduce heavy traffic in Ghiroda and Remetea Mare.
+An 8-kilometer road connecting the Timișoara Airport and A1 will be built to shorten the distance between the airport and the motorway and reduce heavy traffic in Ghiroda and Remetea Mare.
 In 2021, Timiș County Council took over an area of about 46 ha of land for the construction of an intermodal freight center at Timișoara Airport and its subsequent connection to the regional intermodal freight center in Remetea Mare.
 There are plans for an Airport City, a complex and innovative concept for Romania, through which will be built, in addition to air transport facilities, connecting road and rail transport infrastructure, hotels, restaurants, shops, conference centers and exhibition halls, with both public and private funds.